info201a-w21/project-jyun19980812/README.md

 - Why are you interested in this field/domain?

 Many people, including members of our group, have noticed a growing concern about crimes committed by young adolescents and the rate of juvenile incarceration in the U.S. This provoked our group to research juvenile crime and incarceration, compare the rates of occurrence in the past to the present, and analyze the factors that lead adolescents to these crimes.
 We want to ask these questions about patterns in the rates of crime, where these crimes are happening, and who are committing these crimes because this type of information influences government attitudes and policy making.

 - What other examples of data driven project have you found related to this domain (share at least 3)?

-[Link on the the data driven project](https://ojjdp.ojp.gov/library/publications/juvenile-justice-model-data-project-final-technical-report) - **not the answer, just the idea for now**
+[Juvenile Justice Model Data Project](https://ojjdp.ojp.gov/library/publications/juvenile-justice-model-data-project-final-technical-report) is a report about the juvenile justice model data project, which was proceeded to evaluate the juvenile justice system.
+This project describes the various characteristics of current juvenile justice system, and the feedbacks from juveniles who are currently in the system.

 [Juvenile Justice GPS](http://www.jjgps.org/juvenile-justice-services#risk-assessment?year=2020) is an interactive website that was created to track juvenile justice change across the country to better understand and encourage reform.
 This website details the variations in juvenile justice laws, policies, and procedures in each state and over time.
 This website presents this data alongside relevant juvenile justice statistical information in an interactive, visual way.

 - What data-driven questions do you hope to answer about this domain (share at least 3)?